sagar776-dev/FOC_Project1_Adventure_Game/README.md

              If you win this round, the 'win' message (epilogue) will be displayed, and the game ends.
              If you lose this round, the 'lose' message is displayed and the game ends.

+    Steps to win the game are as follows: (for your easy evaluation)

+        1. go south (or south), whichever you fancy
+        2. south
+        3. get magic-blade-oil
+        4. west
+        5. get wand
+        6. east
+        7. get enchanted-sword
+        8. southwest
+        9. south

+    You can get the losing condition if you don't pick up the required items mentioned above.

 A public GitHub repo with your code in it (which you can submit directly to GradeScope) we should be able to run your game by running `python3 adventure.py [map name]` in a the base directory of a clone of your repo